 - Two (2) Varicella vaccinations (dated at least four weeks apart) OR a titer lab report, reflecting immunity

 - 2-step Tuberculosis (TB) skin test; if you have previously tested positive for TB and cannot provide negative chest x-ray results, you may be denied participation in clinical practice.

-While immunizations are strongly encouraged, students can choose to decline by completing the Health Program Immunization Declination Form.
-Please contact your program director or the Dean of the School of Health Education at (608) 246-6065 to obtain this form.
+While immunizations are strongly encouraged, students can choose to decline by completing the Health Sciences or Nursing Program Immunization Declination Form.
+Please contact your program director or the Dean of the School of Health Sciences at (608) 616-1250 or School of Nursing at (608) 246-6780 to obtain this form.
 It is important to note that even with a signed declination form, clinical sites will likely refuse to accept you in their facility.